| No. 3/2020

 On 31 August 2020, Veolia Environnement announced its intention to acquire its competitor Suez in order to create a strong market leader in global waste management.
 Suez, a French company with a long tradition in waste management and water supply, employs 89,000 people, including 30,000 in France alone.
 Suez also operates, for example, the complete water supply system for Barcelona.
 Veolia Environnement, which employs 171,000 people, has a very similar profile and intends to sell Suez's water business to a private equity fund in order to avoid antitrust regulation.
 Both companies are also active in Germany, where they employ 14,000 people.

 If the merger goes ahead, 10,000 jobs are threatened at Suez alone, of which 4,000 to 5,000 are in France.
 The French trade unions and the European works council of Suez are fighting the hostile takeover together with the management of the group.
 There was a two-hour warning strike on 8 September 2020 and the protests continued on 22 September 2020.
 The takeover is only possible if the energy group Engie, which owns a third of Suez, sells these shares to Veolia Environnement.
-The protests are therefore concentrated on Engie (photo).
-It is unclear whether the operation will at all come about.
-In the end, it is not the companies that actually decide, but the government.
-The French state still holds a 24% stake in Engie, the country's leading energy supplier, since its privatisation.
+The protests are therefore concentrated on Engie (picture).
+The French state still holds a 24 % stake in Engie, the country's leading energy supplier, since its privatisation.

 Lidl's parent company from Germany laughing on the side-lines